hybridgroup/taskmapper-redmine/README.md

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance:
+First we have to instantiate a new ticketmaster instance, your redmine installation should have api access enable:
     redmine = TicketMaster.new(:redmine, {:server => 'http://redmine-server', :username => "foo", :password => "bar"})

 If you do not pass in the server, username and password, you won't get any information.